Alyssa’s Story

 The world’s first national infrastructure dedicated to paediatric stem-cell transplant trials.

-Launching soon, it brings together 11 leading children’s hospitals across the UK – including Great Ormond Street, Birmingham, Manchester and Glasgow – to ensure young patients have the same access to innovative, potentially life-saving treatments as adults.
+The network brings together 11 leading children’s hospitals across the UK – including Great Ormond Street, Birmingham, Manchester and Glasgow – to ensure young patients have the same access to innovative, potentially life-saving treatments as adults.

 This network is designed to transform outcomes for young patients by testing new approaches to make transplants safer, reduce complications, and improve long-term survival.
 ATICUS is a pioneering step towards closing the gap in childhood blood cancer research and ensuring that every child has the chance to benefit from tomorrow’s treatments today.